Skip to main content

 Version: 2.0

-• A unique ID (ins_abcd)
+• A unique ID (ins_12345).

 • A name and description.
-The name must be unique across all instructions per customer

-• A prompt template
+• A prompt template.

-• Optional metadata for versioning or rollout control
+• Optional metadata for organization.

 note